bookingactivities/booking-activities/readme.txt

 = Does this plugin accept reservation online payments? = Yes, you can accept payments for bookings through WooCommerce.
 Booking Activities is perfectly integrated to WooCommerce:

-* Booking forms will appears automatically on product pages
+* Booking forms will appear automatically on product pages
 * A cart expiration system is implemented to make sure that bookings in the shopping basket won't stay in the basket forever, taking the place of someone else
 * Bookings are automatically validated when the payment is received, or cancelled if not
 * If you change order quantity or state, so do the bookings, and vice versa